|Nutritional Guidelines (per serving)|

 Cold badam milk is a great summer cooler but if you use warm milk to make it, it's also great in the winter.

 - 3 cups almond milk (chilled or warm)

 - Optional: 2 tablespoons kewra essence (available at Indian groceries)

 Grind together the almonds, pistachios, and 1/4 cup almond milk to a smooth paste in a food processor.

 Add the remaining 2 3/4 cups almond milk, sugar, cardamom powder, optional kewra essence, and rose water.
 Blend well.

 If you prefer to serve it warm, heat it gently in a saucepan and pour into a heatproof glass or mug to serve.

 For added color, the finished drink can be garnished with optional saffron strands and chopped pistachios.

-The skins of the almonds contain lots of nutrients making it beneficial to leave them on.
-If you prefer to remove them, however, soak the almonds in hot water for 5 minutes.
+- If you prefer to remove the almond skins, soak the almonds in hot water for 5 minutes.
 Then slide the almonds between your thumb and index finger and the skin should slip off easily.